 Using Retirement Boxes to Plan for Retirement

 Choosing the box requires talking to your psychic and tax advisor.
 The reason is you need to guess what your income will look like in the future.
-Some retirees have significant drops income when they retire.
+Some retirees have significant drops in income when they retire.
 Their income tax bracket goes down.

 This means that the present-day tax liability is greater and maybe the traditional box is the better answer.
 Other people retire with a lot of investments and other retirement income not really seeing a lower tax rate.

 Your tax advisor will help you run the numbers.
-But most will say if the current tax deduction from your income doesn’t drop the entire tax rate, then you should go with tax free money later down the road if you can contribute to a Roth scenario.
+But most will say if the current tax deduction from your income doesn’t drop the entire tax rate, then you should go with tax-free money later down the road if you can contribute to a Roth scenario.

 Roth “boxes” have expanded.
 Now employers are offering Roth 401k programs that allow you to contribute more if you qualify.

 What do you mean my income tax bracket can go down?